December 21, 2025

 The Ultimate Guide to Halal E-Numbers & Additives

-Grocery shopping as a Muslim often feels like a chemistry exam.
-You pick up a bag of chips or a harmless-looking chocolate bar, turn it around, and see a block of text filled with cryptic codes: E120, E471, E904, Emulsifiers, Artificial Colors.
+You pick up a harmless-looking bag of chips or a chocolate bar.
+You turn it around and see a block of cryptic codes: E120, E471, E904, Emulsifiers, Artificial Colors.

 What Actually is an “E-Number”?

-These additives serve various purposes:
+These additives serve different purposes:

-- 100s: Colors (making food look appealing)
+- 100s: Colors (making food look bright).

-- 200s & 300s: Preservatives & Antioxidants (keeping food fresh)
+- 200s & 300s: Preservatives (keeping food fresh).

-- 400s: Thickeners, Stabilizers & Emulsifiers (improving texture)
+- 400s: Thickeners & Emulsifiers (improving texture).

-- 900s: Glazing Agents (making food shiny)
+- 900s: Glazing Agents (making food shiny).

 🟢 The “Safe” Halal E-Numbers